-Default: 15000 A timeout value (in milliseconds) to wait for a signalling channel to be opened after an ACF message is sent or to wait for an Alerting message after a signalling channel has been opened.
+A timeout value (in milliseconds) to wait for a signaling channel to be opened after an ACF message is sent or to wait for an Alerting message after a signaling channel has been opened.
 This option can be thought as a maximum allowed PDD (Post Dial Delay) value.